 An Irish author interested in social issues and non-party politics.
 She has travelled solo by bicycle or on foot through some of the less populated regions of four continents.
 Her 26 books include Through Siberia by Accident and Silverland: a Winter Journey beyond the Urals.

 Innovation editor of the Financial Times and founder of the FT125 Forum.
 He was previously deputy editor, news editor, Europe editor, Asia editor, and former Paris and Moscow bureau chief.

 Submissions for the Prize closed on 31 December 2017.
-The shortlist was announced in Moscow at the Higher School of Economics on 20 April 2018 and the winner will be announced at a ceremony and dinner in London on 7 June 2018.
+The shortlist was announced in Moscow at the Higher School of Economics on 20 April 2018 and the winner was announced at a ceremony and dinner in London on 7 June 2018.